 And then you realize how messy the kitchen is already and how quickly you can fill up a sink with dirty dishes, how very tired you are after working all day, shuttling the kids to activities, and juggling housework on top of it all.
 I’m lucky if I get a few evenings of recreational cooking in, but any dreams of weeks filled with baking nights go out the door as fast as those crazy times when I up and decide that I’m going to be a get organized

 And that is where these red velvet cookies from cake mix come in!
 No-fuss, no-muss, and you end up with big, beautiful, perfectly shaped chewy red velvet cookies studded with white chocolate.
-Thankfully, all it takes is just four ingredients, one dirty bowl, 5 minutes, and a couple of baking sheets.
+Thankfully, all it takes is just four ingredients, one dirty bowl, five minutes, and a couple of baking sheets.
 This red velvet cookie recipe is complete in under 30 minutes.
 THAT makes my days merrier!

 Pay attention and don’t blink because these are made so fast you’re liable to miss it if ya do!

-Place cake mix, eggs, and oil in a mixing bowl.
+Place the boxed cake mix, eggs, and oil in a large bowl.

-Scoop your dough out into slightly smaller than golfball sized balls onto an ungreased baking sheet.
+Scoop your cookie dough out into slightly smaller than golf ball-sized balls onto an ungreased baking sheet.
 You can simply use a spoon or a .

 Bake these at 350 for 10-12 minutes, or until very lightly browned on the bottom edges.

-Let them cool for a few minutes before removing them from the baking sheets.
+Let them cool for a few minutes before removing them from the cookie sheets.

 Look how pretty!

-- 1 cup white morsels (I used Toll House, they're very good)
+- 1 cup white chocolate chips I use Toll House, they're very good

-- In a mixing bowl combine cake mix, eggs, and oil.
+- In a mixing bowl, combine the cake mix, eggs, and oil.
 Mix with an electric mixer until well blended.
 Stir in the white chocolate morsels.1 box red velvet cake mix, 1/2 cup vegetable oil, 1 cup white chocolate chips, 2 eggs

-- Spoon cookies a little smaller than golf ball size onto ungreased cookie sheets using a spoon or cookie scoop.
+- Spoon cookie dough balls (a little smaller than golf ball size) onto ungreased cookie sheets using a spoon or cookie scoop.

 - Bake at 350 for 10-12 minutes or until very lightly browned on the edges.
-Allow to cool completely before removing from cookie sheet.
+Allow them to cool completely before removing them from the cookie sheet.